BICENTENNIAL TRIBUTE

 B: Susan, fetch Mr. Hobhouse some claws and brandy - Taffy, fix up a cot in the best stable

-H: Greetings my friends, I could not bear to read such melancholy letters from you, Byron - that, and the mention of Taffy's hill-dwelling kinfolk added somewhat to my zeal to de-mob
+H: Greetings, my friends, I could not bear to read such melancholy letters from you, Byron - that, and the mention of Taffy's toothsome hill-dwelling kinfolk, added somewhat to my zeal to de-mob

-B: Erm - the promised Cambrian wenches were reluctant to travel by a Post hauled by one geriatric cob - however, we still have Taffy and Susan to attend to your needs - after they've weeded the garden path
+B: Erm - the promised Cambrian wenches were reluctant to travel by a carriage hauled by one geriatric cob - however, we still have Taffy and Susan to attend to your needs - after they've fixed the roof tiles and weeded the garden path

 H: That is a relief, for I have been travelling for two days and immediately require a bath

-A loud gasp from the company - Captain Byron and Harness discreetly leave to secure the best stable for themselves - S faints into his bed by the fire
+A loud gasp from the company - S faints into his sopha-bed by the fire

 B: A bath?!

-H: Yes, a bath - with lavender water and cashmere flannels (observes gaping jaws) - my three-week military training taught me the necessity of such heroic hardships (sighs) - see to it Murray - and fetch me a brandy warmed to 20 degrees, if you would
+H: Yes, a bath - with lavender water and cashmere flannels (observes gaping jaws) - my three-week military training taught me the necessity of such heroic hardships (sniffs) - see to it, Murray - and fetch me a brandy warmed to 20 degrees, if you would

-B is much relieved - and mildly disgusted - that another career option can be honourably eliminated
+B is much relieved - and mildly disgusted - that the military as a career option can be honourably eliminated

 H: And what for you now, Byron?
 You cannot remain here - in this mansion of glooms and millipedes

-B(hautily): At the moment I am yet my own master - and I know not to what point of the compass I shall direct my steps
+B: At the moment, I am yet my own master - and I know not to what point of the compass I shall direct my steps - or my carriage and my fine chesnut steeds

-B(is warming to the notion): Mmm - I should not return to London or its literary environs with haste (eyes S & T hacking at the weeds) - and shall therefore, Dallas, accept freely what is offered courteously - to wit - your mediation between me and Murray
+B(is warming to the notion): Mmm - although I should not return to London or its literary environs with haste (eyes Susan & Taffy hacking at the weeds) - I shall therefore, Dallas, accept freely what is offered courteously - to wit - your mediation between me and Murray

 JM: Yes, my Lord?